niels-oz/prompt-guru/readme.md

 This is a Python application that allows you to craft your Chat GPT prompt.

+## Status

+Some features still work in progress.

 ## How it works

 The application provides you with a playground to query Chat GPT.
 It records all your prompts and settings.
 And allows